 Amara is a blogger and a writer.
-She loves adventures, and to explore new places.
+She loves traveling, adventures, and exploring new places.

 Nanga Parbat in the Himalayan Mountain Range

 Nanga Parbat is the ninth-highest mountain on earth and the westernmost major peak of the Himalayas, located southeast of the northernmost bend of the Indus River in Pakistan-administered Kashmir's Gilgit-Baltistan region.
 It is 8,126 metres (26,660 ft) above sea level.